-- (1) Member of the Audit Committee.
-Murray Hinz is the Chair of the Audit Committee. - (2) Member of the Governance and Compensation Committee.
-Matthew Andrade is the Chair of the Governance and Compensation Committee. - (3) Member of the Environmental, Health and Safety Committee.
-Elson J. McDougald is the Chair of the Environmental, Health and Safety Committee. - (4) Elson J. McDougald was previously a director of the Corporation from September 2011 to March 27, 2017.
+- (1) On February 5, 2023, the Corporation announced the appointment of Mr. Lyle Whitmarsh to the position of Chairman of the Board and Mr. Thane Russell to the position of Lead Director following the resignation of Mr. Elson J. McDougald as a director of the Corporation and Chairman of the Board. - (2) Member of the Audit Committee.
+Murray Hinz is the Chair of the Audit Committee. - (3) Member of the Governance and Compensation Committee.
+Terrance J. Owen is the Chair of the Governance and Compensation Committee. - (4) Member of the Environmental, Health and Safety Committee.
+Tim A. Beatty is the Chair of the Environmental, Health and Safety Committee.